 - 12.1 The National Planning Policy Framework requires that local planning authorities ensure the provision of a wide range of good quality homes - The site being located within a neighbouring shopping centre is not considered appropriate for the provision of family housing.
 It is further considered that an appropriate mix of 1 and 2 bed flats are being provided. - 12.3 Core Policy 4 of the Slough Local Development Framework Core Strategy states that for All sites of 15 or more dwellings (gross) will be required to provide between 30% and 40% of the dwellings as social rented along with other forms of affordable housing.
-An Affordable Housing Viability Assessment has been submitted with respect to this proposal and is currently being independently reviewed by the Council.
-An update regarding this matter will be provided on the Amendment Sheet.
+An Affordable Housing Viability Assessment has been submitted with respect to this proposal and this has been independently reviewed by the Council.
+Given the outcome of the assessment, the rear block which will provide 8 no. units affordable units onsite, this will be secured in the Section 106 Agreement.